The Defenses for Prostitution and Solicitation in Nevada

 - No Evidence: There were no overt acts of solicitation or prostitution

 These defenses can be fairly complicated and nuanced, and those charged can face penalties as high as $1,000 in fines and six months jail time and it’s their first offense.
-If you are caught in the unfortunate situation of being charged with solicitation or prostitution, be certain to contact a law firm with a reputable and experienced criminal defense lawyer to resolve the issue in the best way possible.
+If you are caught in the unfortunate situation of being charged with solicitation, prostitution, or sex crimes be certain to contact a law firm with a reputable and experienced criminal defense lawyer a to resolve the issue in the best way possible.